Skip to main content

 Answers

-1. C) enrollment
+1. C) order_item

-2. B) The department the student belongs to
+2. B) The category the customer prefers

 3. C) SELECT